Our key policies are quite radical and extreme. But everybody should be able to express their lurking beliefs, no matter how controversial they are.

 Other policies include:

 To provide two-storied residences in each of our main centres which gothics and punks can inhabit free of charge.
-This imitates the now defunct McGillicardy serious party which operating in the late eighties and early nineties in New Zealand, supplying punks with places to live while the cities were becoming more gentrified and yuppified.
+This imitates the now defunct McGillicardy serious party which operated in the late eighties and early nineties in New Zealand, supplying punks with places to live and musical accessories while the cities were becoming more gentrified and yuppified.

 Cancellation of daylight savings.